Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Jury Duty Leave

 In Illinois, employers are required to provide employees with unpaid time off for reporting to jury selection or jury duty.
-Employers may require that employees provide the employer with the jury summons to be given the leave.
+This includes time off for employees working night shifts who are doing jury duty during the daytime.
+Employers may require that employees provide the employer with jury summons and reasonable notice to be given the leave.
 The employer can never punish the employee for missing work to attend jury duty.
 However, if missing work would cause the employer undue hardship, it may be considered as an acceptable jury duty excuse.
-705 Ill.
-Comp.
-Stat. § 310/10.1.
+705 ILCS 310/10.1.

 Voting Leave